 WAST Manchester is a registered charity run by and for female asylum seekers who act to raise awareness of issues affecting destitute migrants in the UK through campaigning and public speaking.
 This partnership has led conference and campaigning collaborations between WAST members and HCRI students.

-In January 2018, we formed a peer research group made up of 20 WAST members.
+In January 2018, HCRI formed a peer research group made up of 20 WAST members.

 Throughout 2018, the group attended the University regularly to complete a programme of research training.
-The training that the women receive has been devised by Drs Murray de López and Jasani, drawing from their anthropological expertise working in health and community activism in Latin America, India and the UK.
+The training that the women receive has been devised by Drs Rubina Jasani and Murray de López drawing from their anthropological expertise working in health and community activism in Latin America, India and the UK.